Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 ### Ctrl+S to save Wiki page

-We heard you complain about the fact that a simple act of saving a Wiki page required multiple clicks.
+We heard you wanted a quicker and easier way to save a Wiki page.
 Now you can simply press Ctrl+S keyboard shortcut to save a page with a default revision message and continue editing.
 If you'd like to add a custom revision message just click on the chevron next to the save button.

 <img src="_img/124_08.png"; alt="Wiki save" style="border:1px solid Silver; display: block; margin: auto;" />